Paul Belting

 Paul E. Belting (1887 – July 20, 1943) was an athletic director for the University of Iowa from 1924 to 1929.
 He was the third athletic director in school history, and he oversaw the construction of the Iowa Field House in 1927 and Iowa Stadium in 1929.

 Background

 Paul Belting graduated from Eastern Illinois State Normal High School in Illiopolis, Illinois.
 He played football for Eastern Illinois State Teachers College in 1907 and 1908.
 He then attended the University of Illinois, where he played football, lettering in the sport in 1911.
 He later served as a high school principal in Oskaloosa, Iowa, Globe, Arizona, and Martinsville, Illinois.
 Belting coached Oskaloosa High School to the football state championship in 1916.
-He then was a high school athletic director in New York City from 1917–1920.
+He then was a high school athletic director in New York City from 1917 to 1920.
 Belting joined the College of Education at the University of Illinois in 1920.
 He wrote "The Development of the Free Public High School in Illinois to 1860" (ISBN 1-14020-704-0) in 1919.